DATA-BACKED GUIDE · UPDATED JULY 2026

 Why are some crowns so much more expensive than others?

 It mostly comes down to material and the lab.
 All-ceramic and zirconia crowns cost more than metal or porcelain-bonded ones, and crowns made in a UK lab cost more than budget overseas work.
-The dentist's time and any same-day technology add to it too.
+The dentist's chair time and any same-day milling technology add to it too, so two crowns using the same material can still be priced differently.

 Is an NHS crown as good as a private one?

 An NHS crown is clinically sound and does the job of protecting the tooth.
-The main difference is choice of material and appearance, as private lets you pick a more natural-looking option, which matters most on front teeth.
+The main difference is choice of material and appearance: private lets you pick a more natural-looking option, which matters most on front teeth where a metal or less translucent crown would stand out.

 Can I choose the material on the NHS?

 Not usually.
 On the NHS the dentist picks a clinically suitable material, often metal or porcelain-bonded, rather than giving you a full choice.
-If you want a specific high-end ceramic, that generally means going private.
+If you want a specific high-end ceramic or zirconia crown, that generally means going private and paying the private price for it.